hyperhq/docs.hyper.sh-hyper/Feature/fip.md

     $ hyper fip deassociate myweb
     52.68.129.19

-When a container is stopped, the associated floating IP (if any) will be automatically de-associated.
-When you start the container, you need to associate the IP again:
+When a container is stopped, the associated floating IP (if any) will be automatically de-associated, which means that when you start the container, you need to associate the IP again:

     $ hyper stop myweb
     myweb